Before You Start

 |---|---|

 | Cash | Select an open register session.
-If cash exceeds the amount due, review change due or keep the change as account credit. |
+Use Exact, the bill/coin keypad, or type the amount tendered.
+If the customer tenders more than the balance, review Change Due or turn on Keep change as account credit. |

 | ACH | Choose a verified saved bank account.
 ACH can take several business days to settle. |